 This is a typical presentation from a vendor on how companies can benefit from SSOT if they purchase their product.
 Having “everything in one place” is a common promise of software vendors, but no matter how many times the promise is made, data is still distributed across different systems.
 Atscale also repeats meaningless statements about “common business language.”

 Oversimplifying the Goal of SSOT

-However, vendors and consulting firms frequently oversimplify how easy it is to arrive at a single source of truth or how feasible this objective is.
-This is playing with companies’ desires because companies are normally frustrated about the duplication of data across systems, so vendors and consulting firms frequently promise that a single source of truth is possible.
+However, vendors and consulting firms frequently oversimplify how easy it is to arrive at a single truth source or how feasible this objective is.
+This is playing with companies’ desires because companies are normally frustrated about duplicating data across systems, so vendors and consulting firms frequently promise that a single source of truth is possible.

 Observe this quote from Mulesoft.